 When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than the Costco return policy.

-We know you’ve got questions, particularly about the Costco electronics return policy for TVs, laptops and more.
-Here’s what you need to know before you head to the store with your merchandise in hand…
+We know you’ve got questions, particularly about the Costco return policy for electronics such as TVs and laptops.
+Here’s what you need to know before you head to the store.

 Costco Return Policy: Know Before You Go